-

 Highly stressed (16-20): Prioritize for mitigation.
 Identify and implement major rehabilitation strategies to reduce or remove stressors.
 Continue monitoring.

-The HRU tool generated the flow rate, the load of total suspended solids, total phosphorus, and total nitrogen.
-These stressors were included in the cumulative stressor score, and for this report were also mapped (Figure 1).
-Figure 1 (below) shows hotspots along pond shorelines where impervious surfaces (e.g., roads, boat ramps) and phosphorus loading hotspots intersect.
-These locations will need to be ground-truthed as the HRU tool does not take into consideration existing stormwater management practices.
+HRUs were additionally used to generate several stressors: flow rate, the load of total suspended solids, total phosphorus, and total nitrogen.
+These stressors were included in each pond's cumulative stressor score, and for this study were also mapped.
+Refer to the Interactive Map on the previous tab to see where hotspots along pond shorelines and impervious surfaces (e.g., roads, boat ramps) intersect.
+These locations will need to be confirmed as hydrologic response units do not take into consideration existing stormwater management practices.

 Takeaways